-Cornell Botanic Gardens in partnership with Cornell’s School of Integrated Plant Sciences’ Horticulture Section offers a one-year Masters of Professional Studies degree program for individuals interested in leading botanical gardens, arboreta, and similar organizations.
+Cornell Botanic Gardens in partnership with the Cornell CALS MPS degree program offers a one-year Masters of Professional Studies degree for individuals interested in leading botanical gardens, arboreta, and similar organizations.

 The Masters of Professional Studies (MPS) degree specialization in Public Garden Leadership focuses on coursework in organizational leadership, strategic decision-making, and garden management.
 Students study and work alongside world renowned Cornell University faculty and field professionals in the forefront of garden management and development.
 And, because of the importance of hands-on learning, students regularly interact with Cornell Botanic Gardens staff and participate in in-depth study tours to public gardens in North America to learn from and network with field professionals.